POTHOLE REPAIR SERVICES

 Repair Damage.
 Restore Your Surface.

-Whether it’s a residential driveway or a commercial parking lot, potholes are more than just an eyesore — they’re a safety hazard and a sign of deeper damage.
-At StripeCraft, we provide fast, durable pothole repairs that restore the look, function, and strength of your pavement.
+Whether it’s a residential driveway or a commercial parking lot, damaged asphalt is more than just an eyesore — it’s a safety risk and a sign of deeper pavement failure.
+At StripeCraft, we use infrared asphalt repair technology to reheat, restore, and repair potholes and cracks, creating stronger bonds, smoother finishes, and long-lasting results that bring your pavement back to life.

 OUR POTHOLE PROCESS